-Important next steps for us to be involved:
+Important steps for us to continue to be involved:

 - Read the Mission Study Report.